Innovative Products Research & Services, Inc.

 have few resources, little or no electricity, lack of clean water, poor transportation,

 and there are few trained health professionals or functional hospitals.
-Through a better understanding and

 implementation of knowledge about the role of magnesium ions in hypertension

 and convulsions, millions of lives can be saved.
-Developing an inexpensive means to deliver a

 treatment that will substantially reduce the occurrence and severity of both pre-eclampsia